keshifme/keshif-plus/README.md

 Copyright (C) 2017-2022 Keshif, LLC

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation version 3.
+This program is free software: you can redistribute it and/or modify it under the terms of the BSD 3-Clause License.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of